BroadbandForum/usp/docs/specification/index.md

 `ValueChangeType value_change`

-This field contains an enumeration of type ValueChangeType specifying whether or not the Parameter will honor or ignore a ValueChange Subscription.
+This field contains an enumeration of type ValueChangeType specifying whether or not the Agent will honor or ignore a ValueChange Subscription for this Parameter.
 The value of this field does not impact the ability for a Controller to create a ValueChange Subscription that references the associated Parameter, it only impacts how the Agent handles the Subscription.
 It is an enumeration of:
 ```
     VALUE_CHANGE_UNKNOWN (0)
     VALUE_CHANGE_ALLOWED (1)